joyboyreturns/vincent.github.io/_posts/2025-06-16-ios-26-beta-release.md

 ## How to Grab the Beta in 3 Minutes

 1. **Back Up First**
-   Head to *Settings → Apple ID → iCloud → iCloud Backup* (or Finder on macOS).
+   Head to *Settings → Apple ID → iCloud → iCloud Backup* (or use Finder on macOS).
 2. **Enroll Your Device**
-   Sign in with your Apple ID at the developer portal, then open *Settings → General → Software Update → Beta Updates* and select **iOS 26 Developer Beta**.
+   Open *Settings → General → Software Update → Beta Updates* and select **iOS 26 Developer Beta**.
 3. **Download & Restart**
-   The installer weighs 5 – 6 GB.
+   The installer weighs about 5 – 6 GB.
 Tap **Install**, wait through two reboots, and you’re in.

 ---

 ## Early Bugs & Work-arounds

 A few testers report flickering widgets and occasional tap-delay inside Messages polls.
-A quick settings reset (`Settings → General → Transfer or Reset iPhone → Reset All Settings`) smooths things out until Beta 2 arrives.  [oai_citation:9‡appleinsider.com](https://appleinsider.com/articles/25/06/13/apple-slips-out-a-quiet-ios-26-beta-1-update-with-a-new-build?utm_source=chatgpt.com)
+A quick settings reset (`Settings → General → Transfer or Reset iPhone → Reset All Settings`) smooths things out until Beta 2 arrives.

 ---